MadGeorge/EurekaAddressAutocompleteRow/README.md

 </p>

 ### Description

 Use this row to provide user input field with address or neares place autocomplete.

 Usage example in `Screens/ViewController.swift`

 ### Requirements

 Testet with iOS 9+, developed with Xcode 8.2.1

 ### How to use

 1. Install Eureka with [instructions](https://github.com/xmartlabs/Eureka#installation).

 2. Add `AddressRowAndSupport.swift` into project

 3. Select which API you want to use

 **Google Places**

+1. Install Google Places SDK for iOS

-1. Drop `GoogleGeocodingAddressManager.swift` into project
+2. Drop `GoogleGeocodingAddressManager.swift` into project

-2. Get API key for Google Places and fill in `GoogleGeocodingAddressManager.apiKey`
+3. Get API key for Google Places and fill in `GoogleGeocodingAddressManager.apiKey`

 **Foursquare**

 1. Drop `FoursquareSuggestCompletionManager.swift` into project

 2. Get `client_id` and `client_secret` from foursquare developers web site and fill in `FoursquareSuggestCompletionManager.clientID` and `FoursquareSuggestCompletionManager.clientSecret`

 **MapKit**
-MapKit provide

 Drop `MapKitSearchManager.swift` into project